Pelsall: Heath End

 Heath End, on the southern edge of Pelsall Common, was a separate hamlet in the 19th century, historically known as Cod End.

 Ryders Hayes

 Farmland between Ryders Hayes Lane and Railswood Drive was developed for council housing in the 1960s.
 In 1967, one of the main streets into the estate named "Ryders Hayes Lane" was mentioned in a 1967 Motor Sport article by William Boddy.
 In 1970, houses near the Gilpin Arm of the Wyrley and Essington Canal and the New Inns public house were demolished and replaced by modern housing.
 Following closure of the railway between Norton Canes and Pelsall in the 1980s, the trackbed, sidings and part of the former Ryders Hayes Crossing goods yard were redeveloped for housing.

-Ryders Hayes School on Gilpin Crescent is an academy convertor primary school.
+Ryders Hayes School on Gilpin Crescent is an academy converter primary school.
 A bus route, operated by Walsall Community Transport connects the estate with Bloxwich and Kingstanding via Pelsall, Aldridge and Pheasey.